 Terms and Conditions for Vendors

 This order is an offer by CDI Energy Products, LLC or any of its affiliates as designated on the face of this order (“CDI”) to the parties to whom the order is addressed (“Seller”) to purchase the goods and/or services (“Products”) designated on the face of this order or attached writing and shall be the complete and exclusive agreement between CDI and Seller for such Products.
 The sole manner of acceptance shall be by performance.
-These Standard Terms and Conditions of Purchase (the “Terms and Conditions”) supersede all prior representations, quotations, proposals, orders, agreements or understandings with the exception of fully executed supply or pricing agreements.
-By accepting CDI’s purchase order, Seller has agreed to these Terms and Conditions in their entirety (the “Contract”).
-Confirmation orders, invoices or similar documents submitted by Seller that modify, add to, or are inconsistent with these Terms and Conditions shall not constitute a counter-offer and are deemed to be material alterations of CDI’s purchase order and are expressly rejected and of no force or effect.
+These Standard Terms and Conditions of Purchase (the “Terms and Conditions”) supersede all prior representations, communications, quotations, proposals, orders, agreements or understandings with the exception of fully executed supply or pricing agreements.
+By accepting CDI’s purchase order, Seller has agreed to these Terms and Conditions in their entirety (the "Contract").
+Confirmation orders, invoices or any other documents submitted by Seller that attempt to modify, add to, or are inconsistent with these Terms and Conditions shall not constitute a counter-offer, are deemed to be material alterations of CDI’s purchase order, and are expressly rejected and of no force or effect.
+Acceptance of the Contract is expressly conditional on agreeing to these Terms and Conditions.
 In no event will CDI be deemed to have in any way changed, enlarged or modified its liabilities or obligations as fixed by these Terms and Conditions except by a written amendment executed by an officer of CDI.
 No purchase order is valid unless:

 (i) It is placed on CDI’s official purchase order form, and